kbastani/event-sourcing-microservices-example/README.md

 If all of the services have successfully started, that means you're ready to start playing with the application.
 The next section will focus on using Docker Stacks to deploy this example to a Kubernetes cluster.

 ### Docker Stacks (Kubernetes or Swarm)

+Docker Desktop will use your `kubectl` configuration to provide you a list of Kubernetes clusters that you can target for a stack deployment using a Docker Compose file.
+By default, Docker Desktop gives you a ready-to-go Kubernetes cluster called `docker-for-desktop-cluster` that runs locally.
+Or you can set up your local cluster using `mini-kube`.

+Once you have finished the pre-requisites, you should adjust your Docker system memory to roughly 8 GiB.
+You can also find these settings in the Docker Desktop system tray.

 Running Docker Compose locally brought us an easy way to spin up a distributed system on a local machine.
 This has been an excellent feature for teaching developers how to build distributed systems.
 Eventually, for more extensive examples, it becomes unfeasible to use Docker Compose to run distributed systems on your laptop.
 The problem posed by running Docker Compose locally is that most developers often do not have the system memory available to run some of my more complex examples performantly.